rloterh/NYTPageClone/README.md

 ## Getting Started

-1. - Copy the git link <code>https://github.com/rloterh/NYTPageClone/.git</code> of this project
+1. - Copy the git link `https://github.com/rloterh/NYTPageClone/.git` of this project
-2. - In your terminal run the command <code>git clone https://github.com/rloterh/NYTPageClone/.git</code>
+2. - In your terminal run the command `git clone https://github.com/rloterh/NYTPageClone/.git`
 3. - Navigate to the cloned project directory
 4. - Within the project root directory launch `index.html` in a web browser